-- Developing publically available tools and resources to help organizations, associations, and networks integrate the Building Well-Being Narrative into their communications;
+- Developing publicly available tools and resources to help organizations, associations, and networks integrate the Building Well-Being Narrative into their communications;

 - Creating and disseminating reframed messages to provide policymakers, the media, and the public with a more accurate understanding of the vital role of the human service sector.

-This initiative is generously funded by The Kresge Foundation and Annie E. Casey Foundation.
+This initiative has been generously funded by The Kresge Foundation and Annie E. Casey Foundation.

 FEATURED ARTICLESFast Frames for Social Change